Trovemaster/exocross/docs/source/profiles.rst

      end

-A :math:`J`-dependent set of broadening parameters can be provided in an external file, e.g.
+A :math:`J`-dependent set of broadening parameters can be provided in an external file using the ExoMol Diet structure, e.g.
 ::

      mass 16.0